charleschan1108/import_export/README.md

 ## Manuals

 Currently, the library support businesses to answer two questions (2 applications):
-1. For a specific country, which country is the best partners for export/import during and after this pandemic?
+1. For a specific country, which country is the best partners for export/import during and after the pandemic?
-2. In general, which country is the best partners for trade of goods and services during and after this pandemic?
+2. In general, which country is the best partners for trade of goods and services during and after the pandemic?

 based on different types of data:
 * Covid (death, case and vaccination)